Nimono

 Nimono (煮物) is a simmered dish in Japanese cuisine.
-A nimono generally consists of a base ingredient simmered in shiru stock & seasoned with sake, soy sauce, and a small amount of sweetening.
+A nimono generally consists of a base ingredient simmered in shiru stock and seasoned with sake, soy sauce, and a small amount of sweetening.
 The nimono is simmered in the shiru over a period of time until the liquid is absorbed into the base ingredient or evaporated.
 The base ingredient for a nimono is typically a vegetable, fish, seafood, or tofu, or some combination of these.
 The shiru stock for a nimono is generally dashi.
-Other than sake and soy sauce, the stock can be further flavored by mirin, sugar, salt, vinegar, miso, or other condiments.
+Other than sake and soy sauce, the stock can be further flavored with mirin, sugar, salt, vinegar, miso, or other condiments.